awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_dataplane_GetMedia.md

 + 4000 \- Requested fragment is not found
 + 4500 \- Access denied for the stream's KMS key
 + 4501 \- Stream's KMS key is disabled
-+ 4502 \- Validation error on the Stream's KMS key
++ 4502 \- Validation error on the stream's KMS key
 + 4503 \- KMS key specified in the stream is unavailable
 + 4504 \- Invalid usage of the KMS key specified in the stream
 + 4505 \- Invalid state of the KMS key specified in the stream